 Practitioners should maintain professional curiosity and be aware of the possibility of undue influence, duress, or coercion.
 If such concerns are identified, then the practitioner should discuss concerns with their line manager and if possible, the person.
-If safeguarding concerns are identified seek advice from lpt.safeguardingduty@nhs.net.
+If safeguarding concerns are identified seek advice from the LPT Safeguarding Team.

+lpt.safeguardingduty@nhs.net or call 295 8977